-Decide if it's necessary to keep all of it.
+Decide if it's necessary to keep it all?

 - Are you obliged by law to keep that database?

-- Do you need to move all client accounts or only the accounts of those who made a purchase?
+- Do you need to move all clients' accounts or only of those who made a purchase?

 - Maybe it's time to consider moving your database to some ERP system?

-- Do you want to move the whole product catalog as is, or perhaps is it time to update it as well? (fresh pictures, new descriptions, etc.)
+- Do you want to move the whole product catalog as is, or perhaps it's time to update it as well? (fresh pictures, new descriptions, etc.)

 - Maybe you should consider moving your catalog to a PIM (Product Information Management)?

-If you can install a solution from the marketplace, which is based on the same data structure, it's great.
-If you can't, the best solution is to write a custom migrator to move it from the Magento 1 to the Magento 2.
+- If you can install a solution from the marketplace, which is based on the same data structure, it’s great.
+If you can’t, the best solution is to write a migrator to move it from Magento 1 to Magento 2.

 Here are some example solutions you should consider: